 US tanks roll into Germany to bolster NATO deterrent

+Ships loaded with U.S. tanks, self-propelled howitzers and hundreds of other fighting vehicles have arrived in the northern German port en rout... .
 U.S. Tanks were unloaded in Bremerhaven, northern Germany, Friday Jan.
 6, 2017.
-Ships loaded with U.S. tanks, self-propelled howitzers and hundreds of other fighting vehicles have arrived in the northern German port en route to Eastern Europe to bolster NATO's deterrence to possible Russian aggression.

 Add your comments below